nicojo77/NetFLICC/readme.md

 ### Requirements
 NetFLICC has been coded with python=3.10.4, however newer versions may work.

-conda_env.txt: contains a full package list which was installed on the developing system. requirements.txt: contains the package list used in NetFLICC.
+environment.yaml: contains a full package list which was installed on the developing system (netflicc310). requirements.txt: contains the package list used in NetFLICC.

-You can either use anaconda or Linux in-built virtual environment management system (venv).
+You can either use anaconda, micromamba or Linux in-built virtual environment management system (venv).

 ### Constants
 constants.py contains constant variables necessary for NetFLICC to work.